“How cheap can we really be in the Galapagos?!”

-Our hostal also had a kitchen, and while we never fully utilised its cooking capabilities, there was clearly an option to eat even cheaper than we already were.
+Our hostal did have a kitchen, so while we never fully utilised its cooking capabilities there was clearly an option to eat even cheaper than we already were.
 For supplies we headed the supermarket on the waterfront, where there was more than enough available to cook with, if we’d so fancied.

 As there’s no potable water on the island we also picked up bottled water in bulk (four litres for a couple of dollars), and refilled little bottles each day.

-You’ve also got the freedom to decide when and where you want to go – so if you fancy a full day of snorkelling in the waters around San Cristobal, followed by a day off exploring Santa Cruz, and then a day on land at Isla Isabela, it’s perfectly doable.
+However, the upside of a day trip – apart from the much cheaper cost! – is that you’ve got the freedom to decide exactly when and where you want to go.
+If you fancy a full day of snorkelling in the waters around San Cristobal, followed by a day off exploring Santa Cruz, and then a day on land at Isla Isabela, it’s perfectly doable.

-Even though the same tour will often be sold by multiple agents in different shops, it’s ultimately up to said agent to choose the end price of the tour; what’s specified by the tour operator, plus the cut the agent makes.
+Remember: the same tour will often be sold by multiple agents in different shops, but it’s ultimately up to your particular agent to choose the end price of the tour (which essentially means he’s able to work out what commission he’s going to make).
 So spend enough time bartering and you can easily save $20.

 While I couldn’t help being overwhelmed by the amount of nature and wildlife in the Galapagos, I’m more of a people person at heart.
 One of my favourite things to do when travelling is seek out the hidden elements of a place, to really feel like I’ve discovered something special – and through choosing to stay on Santa Cruz rather than onboard a boat in the water, we were able to see parts of the island that many people probably never experience.

-Having the time to stumble across a hidden mosaic garden, for instance, and delighting in the detail the creators had clearly worked hard to achieve;
+We had the time to stumble across a hidden mosaic garden, for instance, delighting in the detail the creators had clearly worked hard to achieve.

-discovering the local graffiti and gorgeous colours that make Puerto Ayora a wonderfully bright and exciting place to wander through;
+We discovered the local graffiti and gorgeous colours that make Puerto Ayora a wonderfully bright and exciting place to wander through.

-and spending hours at the fish market, watching the birds flutter excitedly over the latest catch –
+We spent hours at the fish market, watching the birds flutter excitedly over the latest catch.